Course Development

 Required Forms and Timeline

-Once you develop your course and get it approved through the proper university channels, it is time to submit the program to the Office of Education Abroad for review.
-Additionally you will need to have a draft itinerary and finalized budget completed.
+Once the course is approved through the proper university channels, it is time to submit the program proposal, draft itinerary, and budget documents to the Office of Education Abroad for review.

-Submit these documents plus any other relevant materials (syllabi, full itinerary, marketing photos, etc.) to the Office of Education Abroad so that we can complete your study abroad program brochure in the application portal.
-From this point on, we’ll work closely with you to make your course successful.
+Submit the above documents plus any other relevant materials (syllabi, marketing photos, etc.) so that the Office of Education Abroad can complete the study abroad program brochure and all students to apply for the program in the application portal.

 Next Step: Marketing and Recruiting